 (This would have once been the very edge of the city)

-Beethoven produced his opera, Fidelio, in this house atop the old city fortifications.
-A small museum there does not compete with the main Beethoven Museum, but it gives you a feel for the kind of environment he once lived and composed in.
+The small museum inside does not compete with the main Beethoven Museum, but does give you a feel for the kind of environment he once lived and composed in.

 Grinzinger Straße